YEARS 3 AND 4 PARENT NEWSLETTER TERM 2, 2018

 Rubbish Free School

 Please ensure you are checking COMPASS regularly for school updates and happenings.
+Events regularly come up that require parent consent.

 The home/school partnership is critical to your child’s education.
 If you have any questions, clarifications or issues that need discussing about your child’s academic, social or emotional needs, please see your child’s class teacher as your first point of contact.
 As teachers often have before and after school commitments please make a time to meet.
 Teachers are also available through email and phone if this is more convenient.
 All teacher emails are available through COMPASS.